AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

-GEICO is known as one of the cheapest insurance providers for cars, and that title holds up for motorcycles as well.
+Dairyland specializes in auto policies for drivers with violations on their record, but it’s also become known as an affordable option for motorcycle insurance.
+According to the latest data, it offers the cheapest insurance for motorcycle coverage, on average.
 Motorcycle insurance rates vary drastically from state to state and rider to rider, making it hard to get an accurate estimate without seeking a quote for yourself.
-GEICO, however, offers motorcycle policies for around $340 annually.
-With several discounts, bundling options, and the backing of one of the country’s largest providers, GEICO is a great choice if you’re looking for affordable motorcycle coverage.
+Dairyland, however, offers motorcycle policies for around $266 annually.
+With several discounts and coverage options, Dairyland is a great choice if you’re looking for affordable motorcycle coverage.

 • pro